MENU

 Your Career in Solar

-The solar PV industry needs knowledgeable and skilled designers, installers and technical sales people.
+Your career in solar.
+The solar PV industry needs knowledgeable and skilled administrators, sales people, designers, installers and technicians.
 Motivated individuals who receive training, work hard and gain experience can easily fill this demand.
-The four areas of focus for training and education are:

-• Understanding energy and how it is used
+• Understand energy and how it is used.

-• Knowing how PV systems are designed and installed
+• Know how PV systems are designed and installed.

-• Becoming a competent PV system designer and installer
+• Become a competent PV system designer and installer.

 For people entering the solar industry, it can be difficult to know where to start and which path to follow.
 I have found that most people follow one of two paths:

-• They gather information randomly, then make sense of it during their first few years of PV installations, or
+• Gather information randomly, then make sense of it during their first few years of PV installations, or

-• They get formal training with classroom and hands-on experience, and then get into the PV industry in their area.
+• Get formal training with classroom and hands-on experience, and then get into the PV industry in their area.

-The first of these two possible paths might seem easier and cheaper, but in the long run, mistakes on PV systems are costly – more than the cost of training would have been.
+The first of these two possible paths might seem easier and cheaper, but in the long run, mistakes on PV systems are costly.
+They cost much more than the cost of training would have been.

 Training is important and not all training providers are the same.
-The most important way to determine a good training provider from a poor one is to check their certifications and accreditations.
-The PV industry has created organizations that provide standards for the industry to certify professionals and accredit training providers.
-The two most important organizations providing certification and accreditation in the PV installation industry are:
+An important way to determine a good training provider from a poor one is to check their certifications and accreditations.
+PV industry organizations provide standards for the industry to certify professionals and accredit training providers.

 Certification for the PV Industry